 Now you can put away your iPhone, and turn on the new Android device.
 Sign in with the Google account you used for the backup and there you go – now you can download the backed up files from Google drive and completely switch to Android!

 Moving other files from iPhone to Android

 Don’t worry!
-When you switch to Android, you can transfer data from iPhone such as your music and other files to Android as well.
+When you switch to Android, you can transfer data from your iPhone such as your music and other files to Android as well.

 2. Transfer data from iPhone to Android using your PC

 The easiest way to switch from iPhone to Android is by using your PC.

 - Select the method to get your files.
 With “Open device” you get to view and can select files while Importing pictures and videos will do the job for you automatically.
 Got a Mac?
 Plugging in the iPhone brings up the import wizard so you can choose documents.

 - Once you finish moving files onto your computer, plug in your Android phone.
 Again, you can choose either automatic import or MTP/PTP/USB storage mode to open the phone’s storage and start transfering your data from iPhone to Android phone.

 If Apple Music held all your favorite jams, then no worries – you can find it on Android as well.
 Use your old Apple ID to sign in, and you can access your media files again.
 However, any of your purchases with DRM protection and files in Apple formats won’t work on your Android phone.
 These include e-books, audiobooks, etc.

 Similarly, with an easy workaround, you can sync your iTunes to your Android phone.
 Here’s how:

 - First, you need to download and install the Google Music Manager on your PC.
 An alternative is to install the Google Play Music extension on the Chrome browser.

 - Launch the Google Music Manager program on your PC or browser, and sign in.
 There is an option to select the location from where you want to source your music – choose iTunes.